tnfigueiredo/minimal-mistakes/en/_posts/2023-06-20-living-doc-bdd.md

 #### Expected result over the documentation

 The expected results is to have a separation of topics according to the project epics (Departments, Students, Courses).
-The project epics will be the starting point to crate the user stories relates to those mapped use cases presented previously.
-Each use case will be related to a set of user stories that will describe the application features.
+The project epics will be the starting point to crate the user stories.
+Each use case above has a set of scenarios that describe the business needs.
+Those business needs will be the input to create the user stories that will describe the application features.
 And for each user story there will be available some acceptance criteria that will validate the business rule to be followed.
 It is possible to consider it will be something like this:

-{% include figure image_path="assets/images/living-doc-bdd/spec-struct.jpeg" alt="spec-struct.jpeg" %}
+{% include figure image_path="assets/images/living-doc-bdd/spec-struct.png" alt="spec-struct.png" %}

 This structure will be the concept to create the files in the documentation for the BDD test cases and specification.
-Since it is common to group the user stories in epics, the layer described as use cases will not be present in the documentation.
+The user stories are grouped in epics, and each user story will have its acceptance criteria.
 The files structure will be explained better when presenting it in the source code project structure.

 #### Project structure